Terms & Conditions

 6.1 If you are a consumer, you have a legal right to cancel a Contract during the period set out below in clause 6.3.
 This means that during the relevant period if you change your mind or for any other reason you decide you do not want to keep a Product, you can notify us of your decision to cancel the Contract and receive a refund.

 6.2 Your legal right to cancel a Contract starts from the date of the Dispatch Confirmation, which is when the Contract between us is formed.
-If the Products have already been delivered to you, you have a period of 7 (seven) working days in which you may cancel, starting from the day after the day you receive the Products.
-Working days means that Saturdays, Sundays or public holidays are not included in this period.
+If the Products have already been delivered to you, you have a period of 14 (fourteen) calendar days in which you may cancel, starting from the day after the day you receive the Products.

-6.4 You will receive a full refund of the price you paid for the Products, (if applicable) the Annual Fee and any applicable delivery charges you paid for.
+6.4 You will receive a full refund of the price you paid for the Products, (if applicable) the Annual Fee.
+Shipping costs are non-refundable.
 We will process the refund due to you as soon as possible and, in any case, within 30 calendar days of the day on which you gave us notice of cancellation as described in clause 6.4.
 If you returned the Products to us because they were faulty or mis-described, please see clause 6.6.

 6.5 If you have returned the Products to us under this clause 6 because they are faulty or mis-described, we will refund the price of a defective Product in full, any applicable delivery charges, and any reasonable costs you incur in returning the item to us.